jvpoulos/diabetes_pred/README.md

 ## Run the code

-1. Load and merge the data.
-Preprocess the data and convert to PyTorch Tensor.
+1. Load and merge data from .txt files.
+Preprocess the data and convert the merge dataset to PyTorch Tensor:

 ```bash
 $ python3 src/data_loader.py
 ```

-2. Split the preprocessed dataset into training, validation, and test sets in a 70-20-10 ratio:
+2. Split the dataset into training, validation, and test sets in a 70-20-10 ratio:

 ```bash
 $ python3 src/data_splitter.py
 ```

-3. Loads the PyTorch tensor and further preprocess the data by applying feature selection techniques:
+3. Further preprocess the datasets by applying feature selection techniques and visualize the extent of sparsity:

 ```bash
 $ python3 src/data_preprocessor.py